NirmalyaBrahma/nbrahma/docs/PtoP/ptop.md

 $$\omega_1(t) \propto \frac{1}{\sqrt{l_1(t)}}.$$

 You can imagine someone slowly letting out the string of pendulum 1 at a rate $\alpha$.
+We have also taken the spring constant $\eta$ to be small, in anticipation of the feeble interactions of DM with ordinary matter.
 Once again, we can write down similar equations of motion, and here’s what the solution looks like:

   <div style="flex: 1; text-align: center;">
     <img src="./coupled_pendula_increasing_l.gif"